 Taking you to meet his family doesn’t mean shit.
-He can still leave you barefoot on 3rd mainland bridge at midnight when he decides to move mad.
+He can still leave you barefoot and pregnant on 3rd mainland bridge at midnight when he decides to move mad.

 As revenge for embarrassing her in public, Nneka goes to the Ogbonna household to force-feed their son poisoned bananas.
 When Uloma, their maid, is like “Who the fuck are you?”
 Nneka just goes:

 And Uloma complies.

 The next time we see Nneka, she’s chilling on an abandoned road at night in her cat form.
 It looks like she’s just chilling but it turns out she’s on a mission to kill Mrs Ogbonna.
 She stops Mrs Ogbonna’s car and stabs her to death with her long ass nails.